This guide was updated December 2019.

 Some mobile phone plans offer sweeteners, such as free or discounted Spotify and Lightbox accounts with certain Spark phone plans, or Vodafone’s Social Pass, which allows unlimited data on certain social media apps.
 Often, a mobile plan will be cheaper if bundled with a fixed-line broadband account.

 Buying direct from the carrier can net you a better deal, but be careful about buying a “locked” phone, which may see you unable to shift providers with that handset.
+If you are travelling regularly, you may want to look for a smartphone with dual-SIM capability, so you can keep you own SIM in the phone and pick up a local SIM when travelling to cut down on the costs of using data and making calls and text messages when travelling.

 Retailers such as Harvey Norman and Noel Leeming regularly offer significant discounts on smartphones, so keep an eye out for their sales as well.